 Students are allowed to ride their assigned bus only.
 Students may only ride another bus with a pass from the Attendance Office.
-To receive a pass, students must bring in a note signed by https://doi.org/10.2016/jib/her/their-parent/guardian and present it to the secretary https://doi.org/10.2016/jib/her/their-parent/guardian and the pass is needed.
+To receive a pass, students must bring in a note signed by his/her/their parent/guardian and present it to the secretary BEFORE SCHOOL on the day the pass is needed.